-9° 25' 60S Long 159° 56' 60E Honiara is located on the north coast of Guadalcanal.
-To the north is Iron Bottom Sound.
+Lat 9° 25' 60S Long 159° 56' 60E Honiara is located on the north coast of Guadalcanal.
+To the north is Point Cruz and beyond is Iron Bottom Sound.
 To the east is Lunga Point and Honiara Airport (Henderson Field).
-In July 1983 Honiara was designted the Capital Territory and is no longer considered part of Guadalcanal Province.
-Today, at the center of Honiara is Point Cruz.
+Prewar and during the Pacific War part of the British Solomon Islands Protectorate (BSIP).
+Today located in the Solomon Islands.
+During July 1983 Honiara was designted the Capital Territory surrounded by Guadalcanal Province.

 At the end of World War II, the British Government utilized the American